lightfeed/extractor/README.md

 - **Persistent Searchable Databases**: Automatically store and manage extracted data in a production-ready vector database
 - **Scheduled Runs, Deduplication and Tracking**: Smart detection and handling of duplicate content across your sources, with automated change tracking
-- **Deep Link Extraction and Pagination**: Follow links to collect complete data from connected pages and handle pagination
+- **Deep Link Extraction**: Follow links to collect complete data from connected pages
 - **Real-time API and Integration**: Query your extracted data through robust API endpoints and integrations
 - **Research Portal**: Explore and analyze your data through an intuitive interface